Dowty Group: Acquisition, restructuring and absorption

 During 1992, Dowty Group was acquired by TI Group, another large British specialist engineering company.
 Reportedly, Dowty had been regarded by TI's chairman, Sir Christopher Lewinton, as his number-one target and had made substantial preparations towards its acquisition, although the bid was not regarded as being a hostile one despite Dowty's board initially having spurned the proposition.
+The Takeover Panel subsequently investigated the behaviour of Dowty and its advisers during the bid and issued a censure of its advisers in August 1992 after the acquisition had successfully completed.

 The company promptly underwent heavy restructuring.
 By August 1993, TI Group had made 1,500 of ex-Dowty workforce redundant since the acquisition, equivalent to 20 per cent of the workforce; this was reportedly a consequence of the unit's performance being below expectations.
 In 1993, TI Group decided to dispose of seven former Dowty Group companies engaged in the manufacture of electronic equipment; this was achieved in the form of a management buy-out, this deal resulted in the creation of Ultra Electronics.

 In 1994, TI Group transferred the Dowty landing gear business into a joint venture that it formed with SNECMA, which became known as Messier-Dowty.
 According to Tony Edwards, the chief executive and chairman of the merged entity, while acknowledging there having been some difficulties due to a lack of preparation, he regarded it as being: "a successful example of European integration that works".
 During late 1998, Messier-Dowty became wholly owned by French business Safran.